 Now, does everyone need to worry about potentially getting gum disease?
 It looks that way.

-47.2% of adults aged 30 years and older have some form of periodontal disease, according to the CDC.
+47.2% of adults aged 30 years and older have some form of gum disease, according to the CDC.

-Considering there are varying stages for periodontal disease, you’ll want to know how to spot the differences.
+Considering there are varying stages for gum disease, you’ll want to know how to spot the differences.

 Depending on which stage of gum disease you have, your symptoms can be mild to severe.